Available Now on Amazon!

 After a moment, her expression shifts to surprise and she pinches the center of the jewel, then pulls slowly.
 A skein of glittering silver thread unravels, and she winds it slowly around her finger, pulling the unbreakable cord of diamond from her head and holding about half a meter in front of her eyes, turning it over in her hands, examining it thoughtfully.
 Then her eyes, glittering in the purple light like they were amethysts themselves, thoughtfully examine the towers of crystal surrounding her.
 She smiles again and plays with the thread, twirling it in her hands, playing cat’s cradle, spinning it into a circle, holding it up to the spotlights to watch it sparkle.

-After a while she arises again, holding the thread in loops around her hand and elbow.
-By now it is perhaps as long as she is tall, and she walks over to one amethyst and presses the end to the crystal, where it sticks.
-Her face alight with glee, she dances around the two nearest amethyst towers, weaving the thread back and forth between them in a radial pattern, then once she has a dozen buttresses, starts winding the cord around them in a beautiful spiral.
+After a while, she arises again, holding the thread in loops around her hand and elbow.
+By now it is as long as she is tall, and she walks over to one amethyst and presses the end to the crystal, where it sticks.
+Her face alight with glee, she dances around the two nearest amethyst towers, weaving the thread back and forth between them in a radial pattern then, once she has a dozen buttresses, starts winding the cord around them in a beautiful spiral.

 Behind, a strange blue moon climbs the window, and she steps back to admire how her little web frames the gleaming, cratered disk.
 She raises her hands prayerfully toward it and falls gracefully to her knees, helped by the spider apparatus.
 Then the eight legs rise along with her hands.
 The ceiling screens display a new image, like they are mirrors looking down, showing the limbs stretching upward, outward, matching the lotus mandala formed by the crystals.